zubair-irshad/NeO-360/README.md

 While over proposed technique is a generalizable method which works in a few-shot setting, for the ease of reproducibility and to push the state-of-the-art on single scene novel-view-synthesis of unbounded scenes, we provide scripts to overfit to single scenes given many images.
 We provide [NeRF](https://github.com/bmild/nerf) and [MipNeRF-360](https://jonbarron.info/mipnerf360/) baselines from [NeRF-Factory](https://github.com/kakaobrain/nerf-factory) with our newly proposed NeRDS360 dataset.

-To overfit to a single scene using vanilla NeRF on NERDS360 Dataset, simple run:
+To overfit to a single scene using vanilla NeRF on NERDS360 Dataset, simply run:

-To overfit to a single scene using MipNeRF360 on NERDS360 Dataset, simple run:
+To overfit to a single scene using MipNeRF360 on NERDS360 Dataset, simply run:

 #### How well does single scene overfitting work: